-Report: Damon ‘Snacks’ Harrison asks for release from Seahawks, team will apparently grant it
+Report: Damon ‘Snacks’ Harrison asks for release from Seahawks, who will apparently grant it

 Veteran defensive tackle Damon “Snacks” Harrison appears to have played his last game for the Seahawks.

-A report from Tom Pelissero of the NFL Network Sunday morning stated that Harrison asked for his release after learning he would be inactive for Sunday’s game against the Rams, with Seattle instead using Bryan Mone as its reserve defensive tackle.
-Pelissero further wrote that while team hopes Harrison has a change of heart he appears to have his mind made up, and the team will grant his request this week.
-That means Harrison will go on waivers, where he could then be claimed by any team and if he clears waivers could then sign with any team he wants as a free agent.
+A report from Tom Pelissero of the NFL Network on Sunday morning stated Harrison asked for his release after learning he would be inactive for Sunday’s game against the Rams, with Seattle instead using Bryan Mone as its reserve defensive tackle.

+Pelissero further wrote that, while team hopes Harrison has a change of heart, he appears to have his mind made up, and the team will grant his request this week.
+That means Harrison will go on waivers, where he could then be claimed by any team.
+If no team claims him and he clears waivers, he could sign with any team he wants as a free agent.

 Harrison, who signed with Seattle in October at the age of 32 after contemplating retirement, appeared to confirm the report — and that his mind for the moment is indeed made up that he wants out of Seattle — in a tweet sent a few hours later.